microbiome/miaSim/README.md

 miaSim is accompanied by miaSimShiny, which allows users to explore the parameter space of their models in real-time in an intuitive graphical interface. miaSimShiny is available at https://github.com/gaoyu19920914/miaSimShiny.

-Follow [this link](https://gaoyu.shinyapps.io/shiny_rep/) to try the online version of miaSimShiny.
+Follow [this link](https://gaoyu.shinyapps.io/shiny_rep/) to try the online version.

 ### Contributions and acknowledgments